 New Release.
 Height to 30 cms.
 Ground cover.
 Prolific violet blue flowers spring to end of summer.
 Deeply dissected leaves.
 Deadhead to prolong flowering.
 Sun.
 Winter dormant.

 60cms tall.
 Great architectural plant for moist, humus rich soil and some shade.
 Striking bronze coloured leaves in spring, going dark green through summer, then turning red in autumn.
 Masses of tiny creamy white flowers, sometimes flushed pink or red.
-1 litre.
+1 to 1.5 litre.